Rethinking Publication: A Certification Framework for AI-Enabled Research: Background

 \subsection{Existing Responses and Their Limits}

-The discourse on AI and academic research has generated four categories of response, each addressing a symptom rather than the structural problem.
+The discourse on AI and academic research has generated different categories of response.
+Each addresses an important aspect of the problem; this paper argues that a structural framing is also needed alongside them.

 The question ``is AI-generated work acceptable?'' presupposes that acceptability is a property of origin rather than content.
-The right question is what the work contributes, not how it was made.
-Origin-based acceptability determinations address the wrong criterion.
+The framework proposed here treats what the work contributes as the more useful question, with origin treated as a separate disclosure matter.

 The question ``how do we detect AI-generated writing?'' similarly addresses the wrong layer.
 Authorship detection tools operate on stylistic and statistical properties of text.
 A pipeline can produce text with human stylistic properties; a human can produce text with AI stylistic properties after heavy direction and revision.
-What matters is the epistemic property of the contribution, whether it required the specific cognitive act pipelines cannot yet perform, not the surface features of the prose.
+What matters is the epistemic property of the contribution, whether it required the specific cognitive act pipelines cannot yet perform, not the surface features of the writing.

 Individual venue AI-use policies represent a fragmented response.
-The proliferation of policies documented by \citet{StokelWalker2023} has produced inconsistency: different venues adopt different standards, authors route submissions strategically, and the policy landscape creates compliance incentives that are orthogonal to knowledge quality.
+Stances diverge substantively across major journals, ranging from disclosure requirements to outright bans on AI-generated text \citep{StokelWalker2023}, producing inconsistency: different venues adopt different standards, authors route submissions strategically, and the policy landscape creates compliance incentives that are orthogonal to knowledge quality.
 No systematic framework exists.
 The \citet{Liang2024} finding, substantial AI modification of peer reviews, unreported, is the empirical demonstration that venue-level disclosure policies without structural enforcement produce documented non-compliance at scale.

-Preprint repositories established timestamp-based priority registration and have been valuable in this role.
-Their limitation in the current context is not a failure of design but a mismatch between the problem they were designed to solve and the problem now requiring solution.
-These repositories assume the submitter authored the work; they provide no mechanism for distinguishing the idea-originator contribution from the pipeline execution contribution.

 Existing attribution frameworks address the disaggregation of credit but not the certification of contribution level.
 The Contributor Roles Taxonomy (CRediT; \citealt{Holcombe2019}) specifies 14 author roles including conceptualization, methodology, and investigation, and has been adopted by major publishers including Elsevier and Springer Nature.
 CRediT correctly distinguishes who contributed what, but it provides no mechanism for assessing whether any given contribution exceeded pipeline capability.
 A researcher credited with ``conceptualization'' under CRediT may have performed a consensus-contradicting abductive move or may have provided a conventional problem statement the pipeline would have generated independently.
 CRediT resolves the credit disaggregation problem; it does not resolve the certification problem this paper addresses.